xvillarroel/backend-skill-test-xavier-villarroel/TESTING_INSTRUCTIONS.md

 ## 🎯 Verification Checklist

-Run these commands to verify all implementations:
+Run these commands to verify all REST API implementations:

 ```bash
 # 1. Check students-controller.js has all 5 handlers implemented